mjp41/cpython/Doc/regions.md

 This is achieved by making the object "deeply immutable".
 This means that the object and all objects reachable from it are also immutable.

-The types in Python are mutable, but are typically only mutated at the start of the program.
 To support this, we need an operation to turn initially mutable objects into immutable objects.
 We extend the programming model with a `freeze` operation that makes an object and its reachable graph of objects immutable.